Renewable Energy Employs 7.7 Million People Worldwide, Says New IRENA Report

 Employment in the renewable energy industry increased by more than one million jobs in the last year

-New York, U.S.A., 19 May 2015 - More than 7.7 million people worldwide are now employed by the renewable energy industry, according to a new report released today by the International Renewable Energy Agency (IRENA).
+New York, United States of America, 19 May 2015 – More than 7.7 million people worldwide are now employed by the renewable energy industry, according to a new report released today by the International Renewable Energy Agency (IRENA).
 This is an 18 per cent increase from last year’s figure of 6.5 million.
 The report, Renewable Energy and Jobs – Annual Review 2015, also provides a first-ever global estimate of the number of jobs supported by large hydropower, with a conservative estimate of an additional 1.5 million direct jobs worldwide.

 “Renewable energy continues to assert itself as a major global employer, generating strong economic and social benefits worldwide,” said IRENA Director-General Adnan Z. Amin.
 “This increase is being driven, in part, by declining renewable energy technology costs, which creates more jobs in installation, operations and maintenance.
 We expect this upward trend to continue as the business case for renewable energy continues to strengthen.”